jeidmann/jeidmann.github.io/_projects/1_project.md

 S= STREAMobj(FD,'minarea',crita./DEM.cellsize^2);
 S=removeshortstreams(S,100);
 mn=0.45; %set concavity index.
 Ao=1; %set reference drainage area you would like to use, here we use 1 km^2 smoWin=500; %set smoothing window for Chi analysis.

-%Make sure that the DEM, Geology, and precipitation files line up with one another [DEMf,GEOL]=largest_overlapping_extent(DEM,GEOL);
+%Make sure that the DEM, Geology, and precipitation files l ine up with one another [DEMf,GEOL]=largest_overlapping_extent(DEM,GEOL);
 [DEMf,PRECIP]=largest_overlapping_extent(DEM,PRECIP)